Weiron Tan: Pro Mazda Championship

-Ahead of the 2015 season, Weiron made the move to the United States to compete in the Pro Mazda Championship with Andretti Autosport, a series which forms a major step in the Road to Indy programme.
+Ahead of the 2015 season, Tan made the move to the United States to compete in the Pro Mazda Championship with Andretti Autosport, a series which forms a major step in the Road to Indy programme.
 Ahead of the start of the season, he competed in the five-race Winterfest, a key learning opportunity for him to compete in the cars.
 He immediately impressed, scoring two dominant race wins and three second places on his way to taking vice-champion honours.
 In the main series he had a successful rookie year, finishing fourth in the overall standings, scoring four victories and six podium finishes along the way.
-Weiron became the first ever Malaysian in history to win in the US and on an oval race.
-He continues with the series in 2016, joining championship winning outfit Team Pelfrey, of which he only competed in the first two rounds.
+Weiron became the first ever Malaysian in history to win in the United States and on an oval race.
+He continues with the series in 2016, joining championship winning outfit Team Pelfrey, but only competed in the first two rounds.

 China GT Championship

-In 2017, Weiron made a full-time switch to sportscar racing, debuting in the China GT Series with Absolute Racing competing in a Bentley GT3.
+In 2017, Tan made a full-time switch to sportscar racing, debuting in the China GT Championship with Absolute Racing competing in a Bentley GT3.

 FIA World Endurance Championship

-2018 saw Weiron compete in the final two rounds of the 2017-2018 Asian Le Mans Series with Jackie Chan DC Racing, with the full support of Sepang International Circuit, Weiron was one of the Malaysian trio selected alongside teammates Jazeman Jaafar and Afiq Ikhwan.
-The trio successfully won on their debut at Round 3, Buriram in the LMP2 category.
-The result later sparked interest in the team to enter the drivers in the 2018-2019 FIA World Endurance Championship super season to compete for the world title.
-Weiron and his teammates Jazeman Jaafar and Nabil Jeffri made a very impressive debut season finishing fourth overall having only competed five of the eight rounds in the season due to the unfortunate event of Sepang International Circuit pulling out from the championship.
+2018 saw Tan compete in the final two rounds of the 2017-18 Asian Le Mans Series with Jackie Chan DC Racing.
+With backing from Sepang International Circuit, Tan competed alongside fellow Malaysians Jazeman Jaafar and Afiq Ikhwan.
+The trio successfully won on their debut at Round 3 at Buriram in the LMP2 category.
+The result later sparked interest in the team to enter the drivers in the 2018-19 FIA World Endurance Championship.
+Tan and his teammates Jazeman Jaafar and Nabil Jeffri made a very impressive debut season finishing fourth overall having only competed five of the eight rounds in the season due to the unfortunate event of Sepang International Circuit pulling out from the championship.
 The trio finished fourth in class at their 24 Hours of Le Mans debut, later on a second-place finish at Silverstone before securing their first victory at Fuji making history as the first ever all-Asian lineup to win on the world championship.